This is the top of this pageSite menu here

 In addition, Buddhist culture spread to the countryside, Jorakuji Temple ( ) or Koshoji Temple ( ) There are still Buddha statues from that time remaining.

-Activities of Samurai and Yamashiro
+Samurai activities and Yamashiro

 During the Kamakura period, many Samurai group ( ) In the Inagi area, Chichibu Party Oyamada Clan ( ) of Saburo Inage ( ) The city is home to a mountain castle from this period.
 Ozawa Castle ( ) , Daimaru Castle ( ) , Naganuma Castle ( ) was built.
 Photo panels and actual measurements of the castle are on display.